Fatumayattani/soin_okto_particle_network/README.md

 ### Features
 - Women-Centric Community: Designed specifically for women’s health, creating a safe space for discussion and support.
 - Secure Authentication: Allows users to sign in using Google OAuth and Okto, ensuring a secure and convenient login experience.
-User-Friendly Navbar: Easy navigation to key sections like Home, Community, Support Groups, Resources, and Pricing.
+- User-Friendly Navbar: Easy navigation to key sections like Home, Community, Support Groups, Resources, and Pricing.
-Personalized Experience: Welcomes returning users with a personalized greeting that displays their username if logged in.
+- Personalized Experience: Welcomes returning users with a personalized greeting that displays their username if logged in.
-Get Started Button: Offers quick access for new users to sign up and explore the platform.
-Mobile-Responsive Design: Provides a seamless experience on all devices with a collapsible menu for mobile navigation.
+- Mobile-Responsive Design: Provides a seamless experience on all devices with a collapsible menu for mobile navigation.
-Support and Resources: Access to resources and support groups to foster connection and provide guidance on health-related topics.
+- Support and Resources: Access to resources and support groups to foster connection and provide guidance on health-related topics.

 ---
 ### Technologies Used